Damilare28/MERN_WEB_STACK_PROJECT/MERN_STACK.md

 A MERN stack application could be a web app where users can register, log in, and manage their profiles.

-## Stages Involved:
+## Steps Involved:

-- ## Stage 0: Preparing Prerequisite:
+- **Step 0:** Preparing Prerequisite.
 Creating an AWS account and a virtual server with Ubuntu Server OS.
-- ## Stage 1:
-  Backend Configuration
+- **Step 1:** Backend Configuration

+## Step 0: Preparing Prerequisite.

+Create an AWS account and a virtual server with Ubuntu Server OS.
+The same process used during the LEMP project was used here.

+## Step 1: Backend Configuraion

+1.**update and upgrade Ubuntu**

+    sudo apt update
+    sudo apt upgrade

+2.**Get the location of Node.js software from Ubuntu repositories.**

+    curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash -

+3.**Install node.JS with the command below**

+    sudo apt-get install nodejs -y

+**Note:** The command above installs both nodejs and npm.
+NPM is a package manager for Node like apt for Ubuntu, it is used to install Node modules & packages and to manage dependency conflicts.

+4.**Verify the node installation with the two commands below**

+    node -v
+    npm -v

+### APPLICATION SET-UP

+5.**Create a new directory for the TO-DO project**

+    mkdir Todo

+6.**Use the command below to confirm the Todo directory has been created**

+    ls